adamosoftware/Postulate.Orm/README.md

 2. Install nuget package **Postulate.Orm.Core** in both projects in your solution.

-3. Install the Schema Merge app from [here](https://adamosoftware.blob.core.windows.net/install/PostulateSchemaMergeSetup.exe).
-Note that Schema Merge capability works only with SQL Server currently.
+3. Install the Model Merge app from [here](https://adamosoftware.blob.core.windows.net/install/PostulateModelMerge.exe).
+Note that Model Merge capability works only with SQL Server currently.
 This will create a desktop icon that looks like this:

     ![img](https://adamosoftware.blob.core.windows.net/images/schema_merge_icon.png)

 4. In the post build event of your **models** project, enter this command line:

-`"C:\Users\Adam\AppData\Local\Adam O'Neil Software\Postulate Schema Merge\MergeUI.exe" "$(TargetPath)"`
+`"C:\Users\Adam\AppData\Local\Adam O'Neil Software\Postulate Model Merge\MergeUI.exe" "$(TargetPath)"`

 5. In your models project, add a config file with a `ConnectionString` element with a valid SQL Server connection.
 The database does not have to exist, but the server and credentials must be valid.
 This example assumes a connection named `DefaultConnection`.